BenNuclearn/FuzzyMatcher/README.md

 - Candidate set: `--top-n 3` from RapidFuzz extract.
 - Tie handling: accept a match only if there’s no tie at the top score and (by default) the top score exceeds the second-best by `--margin 3` points; otherwise mark as ambiguous.
 - Duplicate lookup keys: if the accepted normalized key maps to multiple lookup rows, mark as ambiguous.
+- Multiple keys: the specified columns are joined into a composite key before normalization and matching.

+## Multiple Keys

+- Provide comma-separated columns for `--base-key` and `--lookup-key` when you need a stricter match such as `Name` + `ID`.
+- The composite key uses `" | "` as a joiner for readability; normalization then trims, collapses spaces, and case-folds.

 ## XLSX Notes